aleksati/alx.max/README.md

 # alx.partition

 Generate unique K-restricted integer partitions on demand (list of ints).
 Designed for offsetting beat onsets and micro-rhythms in groove research, but it can be used for anything.
-Each integer partition is randomized, and it is possible to specify the minimum and maximum gap between consecutive values in the output result that make up the partition (#3 and #4).
+Each integer partition is randomized, and it is possible to specify the minimum and maximum gap between consecutive parts that make up the partition (#3 and #4).
 By default, the integers are both positive and negative, but you can set it to positive values only (@positive_only 1).

 For example, with the message "getPartition 200 4 10 150", you get 4 individual offset values that together add up to 200, with consecutive values a minimum of 10 apart and a maximum of 150 apart.